carpentries/carpentrycon/Welcome_Team.md

 #### 1. CarpentryCon TaskForce

-- Current members of the Organizing TaskForce: Fotis Psomopoulos (Chair), Malvika Sharan (Secretary), Belinda Weaver (The Carpentries), SherAaron Hurt (The Carpentries), Mark Laufersweiler (on-site facilitator), Danielle Quinn (Social media manager), Ivo Arrey (on site help)
-  - Common email: carpentrycon@carpentries.org, contact them for a specific topic: http://www.carpentrycon.org/#contact
+Current members of the Organizing TaskForce can be contacted for specific query ([see here](http://www.carpentrycon.org/#contact)) by email **carpentrycon@carpentries.org** or by phone **+353 (0) 833901891** (will be active only during the conference).

+- Fotis Psomopoulos (Chair)
+- Malvika Sharan (Secretary)
+- Belinda Weaver (The Carpentries)
+- SherAaron Hurt (The Carpentries)
+- Mark Laufersweiler (on-site facilitator)
+- Danielle Quinn (Social media manager)
+- Ivo Arrey (on site help)

-- Local host: Norman Davey
+- Local contact and venue host: [Norman Davey](http://slim.ucd.ie/index.php?page=contact)

 #### 2. Code of Conduct Committee Members at the CarpentryCon

 - Karin Lagesen, Kari Jordan and Malvika Sharan

-    - Reach out to them personally at the conference, on Slack, or by emailing to the Carpentries Policy Committee by email address: policy@carpentries.org.
+Reach out to them personally at the conference, on Slack, or by emailing to the Carpentries Policy Committee by email address: policy@carpentries.org.

 #### 3. CarpentryCon 2018 Volunteers from UCD

-- They have been very crucial for this event while we are not on site.
-They will be the official part of the welcome team.
+- They have been very crucial for this event while we are not on site and at the conference they will join the Welcome Team.

-More information will be updated,
+More information will be added.